You will demonstrate how to harden your pal-tracker application

 Configure 3 instances.

-Configure a http
+Configure a http health check type:

-from port
+health-check-type from port to httphealth-check-http-endpoint with

 a value configured to the associated endpoint of the

-Spring Boot application’s liveness probe endpoint.MANAGEMENT_HEALTH_PROBES_ENABLED
+pal-tracker Spring Boot application’s liveness probe endpoint.MANAGEMENT_HEALTH_PROBES_ENABLED environment

-to enable the liveness probe.Tune down the startup health check timeout
+variable with a value of true to enable the liveness probe.Tune down the startup health check timeout to roughly twice

-the start up time of your pal-tracker
+the start up time of your pal-tracker application that you

 measured in the